Health Security Commission Act

-Summary: The Health Care for All Assessment Act creates a commission to study the impact of federal repeal of the Affordable Care Act and provide recommendations for state/local action to help residents obtain or maintain affordable health insurance.
+Summary: The Health Security Commission Act creates a commission to study the condition of the state’s health insurance marketplace and recommend state/local action to help residents obtain or maintain affordable health insurance.

 SECTION 1.
 SHORT TITLE

-This Act shall be called the “Health Care for All Assessment Act.”
+This Act shall be called the “Health Security Commission Act.”

 SECTION 2.
 FINDINGS AND PURPOSE